Swift for TensorFlow in 3 hours

 - How you can use all your favorite Python libraries, including NumPy, pickle, and beyond, easily and directly from Swift

-- Begin with a Swift programming tutorial covering how to use Swift as a programming language (Mars, Tim, and Paris use both Apple’s playgrounds, if you have a macOS device, as well as Jupyter notebooks)
+- Begin with a Swift programming tutorial covering how to use Swift as a programming language (Mars, Tim, and Paris use both Apple’s Playgrounds (for macOS devices) and Jupyter notebooks.)

-- Move to a Swift for TensorFlow tutorial exploring fundamental machine learning problem solving using TensorFlow and Swift
+- Explore Swift for TensorFlow by diving into fundamental machine learning problem solving using TensorFlow and Swift

 - Explore and demonstrate common use cases for TensorFlow using Swift

-- Demonstrate the use of NumPy, the ubiquitous Python library from Swift, to perform common and useful data science operations and integrate the results with Swift for TensorFlow
+- Learn how to use NumPy, the ubiquitous Python library from Swift, to perform common and useful data science operations and integrate the results with Swift for TensorFlow

 - Bring all the components together: Swift programming (in a notebook), showcasing common ML problem-solving processes using Swift for TensorFlow, and integrating Python libraries as needed in a pragmatic manner

-They point to resources to build on during your journey through Swift, Swift for TensorFlow, and the future of deep learning, differentiable programming, and the future of programming languages.
+- Discover resources to build on during your journey through Swift, Swift for TensorFlow, and the future of deep learning, differentiable programming, and the future of programming languages

 - Experience with Python (useful but not required)